ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-13-A3C_disc_thread_nStep.md

 title: A3C multi-threaded discrete version with N step targets
 ---

-An A3C (Asynchronous Advantage Actor Critic) algorithm implementation with Tensorflow.
+An A3C (Asynchronous Advantage Actor Critic) implementation with Tensorflow.
 This is a multi-threaded discrete version.

 Environment from OpenAI's gym: CartPole-v0 (Discrete)

-[Full code](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/policy_gradient_based/A3C/A3C_disc_miss.ipynb): A3C (discrete) multi-threaded version with N-step targets(missing terms are treated as 0)
+[Full code](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/A3C/A3C_disc_miss.ipynb): A3C (discrete) multi-threaded version with N-step targets(missing terms are treated as 0)

-[Full code](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/policy_gradient_based/A3C/A3C_disc_max.ipynb): A3C (discrete) multi-threaded version with N-step targets(use maximum terms possible)
+[Full code](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/A3C/A3C_disc_max.ipynb): A3C (discrete) multi-threaded version with N-step targets(use maximum terms possible)

 ---